 Because of the importance of attendance, Boards are encouraged to increase communication with parents and providers by using some or all of the following suggestions to help avoid excessive absence issues:

-After each written absence notice is sent, add the child’s name and number of absences to the case notes in the child care case management system.

 Follow up with the parent after each warning letter is sent by using their preferred contact method—calls, text, and/or email—and enter follow-up in case notes in the child care case management system.

 Clearly document in the child care case management system all communications regarding absences separate from contact for other reasons with a specific subject line (for example, Absences Follow-Up).

-Document written provider notifications of the child’s absences (include the child’s name and number of absences) in the child care case management system.

 Encourage the provider to have the parent contact CCS regarding unexplained absences.

 Document at least 15 days before termination of services that written notification was sent to the parent with the right to appeal in the child care case management system.

-At initial eligibility and redetermination, specifically state in the child care case management system that staff discussed and the parent signed a disclosure stating that the parent is required to report daily attendance and absences.

-Note: Notices will be automatically sent to providers and parents from the child care case management system.

 Encourage providers to post reminders about the importance of regular attendance on the health and well-being of the child.